A Dozen Wild NASCAR Race Cars

 7. 1966 Rambler Rebel

 North Carolina native Larry Hess wasn’t exactly a household name in NASCAR, competing in just 27 races from 1965 to 1969.
 Hess’ best finish was seventh in the 1965 Firecracker 400 at Daytona International Speedway, where he took the checkered flag nine laps behind winner A.J.
 Foyt in a Wood Brothers Racing Ford.
-Hess was one of a very few drivers who tried to compete in the NASCAR premier series with a Rambler, but he didn’t have much success.
+Hess was one of a very few drivers who tried to compete in the NASCAR Cup Series with a Rambler, but he didn’t have much success.
 Five races produced an average finish of 26.8 for Hess’ Rambler, with a best finish of 17th in the Sandlapper 200 at Columbia Speedway in South Carolina.

 8. 1967 Chevrolet Chevelle

 In 1967, Chevrolet wasn’t involved in stock-car racing at all.
-So when NASCAR Hall of Famer Curtis Turner (2016) won the pole for the Daytona 500 over the heavily favored Ford and Chrysler teams, it shocked the racing community, especially since his qualifying speed broke the 180 mph barrier at Daytona International Speedway for the first time.
+So when NASCAR Curtis Turner (Class of 2016) won the pole for the Daytona 500 over the heavily favored Ford and Chrysler teams, it shocked the racing community, especially since his qualifying speed broke the 180 mph barrier at Daytona International Speedway for the first time.
 Turner’s Chevrolet Chevelle, which was owned and built by the legendary Smokey Yunick, may have had an aerodynamic edge on the competition: The Chevelle reportedly was only about seven-eighths the size of a production car, meaning it pushed much less air than a stock Chevelle would.
 Although he won the pole, Turner fell out of the Daytona 500 early with engine woes.

 9. 1969 Ford Torino Talladega

-The 1969 season marked the beginning of the aero wars in NASCAR, where Ford and Chrysler camps both built limited-edition models with significant aerodynamic advantages over the cars they were based on.
+The 1969 season marked the beginning of the aero wars in NASCAR, where Ford and Chrysler camps both built limited-edition models with significant aerodynamic advantages over the production cars they were based on.
 Ford’s contribution was the Torino Talladega, which received a considerably elongated snout for better aerodynamics than the regular Torino, which had a boxy nose.
 Ford named its aero car the Torino Talladega to curry favor with NASCAR founder and Hall of Famer William H.G.
-France (2010), who in 1969 opened the track now known as Talladega Superspeedway.
+France (Class of 2010), who in 1969 opened the track now known as Talladega Superspeedway.
 Ford’s Mercury division had its own aero car, called the Cyclone Spoiler.